October Health – 2025 Report

 Promote Work-Life Balance

-Encourage flexible working hours and remote work options to allow employees to manage personal and professional commitments. -
+Encourage flexible working hours and remote work options to help employees manage their personal and professional lives better. -

 Encourage Open Communication

-Foster an environment where employees feel safe to express their concerns and seek help without stigma.
+Foster a culture where employees feel safe to share their concerns and seek help without stigma. -